Hollow Earth: 20th century

-The explorer Ferdynand Ossendowski wrote a book in 1922 titled Beasts, Men and Gods.
-Ossendowski said he was told about a subterranean kingdom that exists inside the Earth.
-It was known to Buddhists as Agharti.
+The explorer Ferdynand Ossendowski discussed a Hollow Earth in his 1922 book titled Beasts, Men and Gods.
+Ossendowski said he was told about a subterranean kingdom located inside the Earth.
+Buddhists knew it as Agharti.

-George Papashvily in his Anything Can Happen (1940) claimed the discovery in the Caucasus mountains of a cavern containing human skeletons "with heads as big as bushel baskets" and an ancient tunnel leading to the center of the Earth.
+George Papashvily in his Anything Can Happen (1940) claimed when he was in the Caucasus Mountains, he discovered a cavern containing human skeletons "with heads as big as bushel baskets" and an ancient tunnel leading to the center of the Earth.
 One man entered the tunnel and never returned.

 Novelist Lobsang Rampa in his book The Cave of the Ancients said an underground chamber system exists beneath the Himalayas of Tibet, filled with ancient machinery, records and treasure.
 Michael Grumley, a cryptozoologist, has linked Bigfoot and other hominid cryptids to ancient tunnel systems underground.

 According to the ancient astronaut writer Peter Kolosimo a robot was seen entering a tunnel below a monastery in Mongolia.
 Kolosimo also claimed a light was seen from underground in Azerbaijan.
 Kolosimo and other ancient astronaut writers such as Robert Charroux linked these activities to UFOs.

-A book by a "Dr. Raymond Bernard" which appeared in 1964, The Hollow Earth, exemplifies the idea of UFOs coming from inside the Earth, and adds the idea that the Ring Nebula proves the existence of hollow worlds, as well as speculation on the fate of Atlantis and the origin of flying saucers.
-An article by Martin Gardner revealed that Walter Siegmeister used the pseudonym "Bernard", but not until the 1989 publishing of Walter Kafton-Minkel's Subterranean Worlds: 100,000 Years of Dragons, Dwarfs, the Dead, Lost Races & UFOs from Inside the Earth did the full story of Bernard/Siegmeister become well-known.
+The 1964 book The Hollow Earth by "Dr. Raymond Bernard" presents the idea of UFOs coming from inside the Earth, states the Ring Nebula proves the existence of hollow worlds, and speculates on the fate of Atlantis and the origin of flying saucers.
+An article by Martin Gardner revealed that Walter Siegmeister used the pseudonym "Bernard", but not until the 1989 publishing of Walter Kafton-Minkel's Subterranean Worlds: 100,000 Years of Dragons, Dwarfs, the Dead, Lost Races & UFOs from Inside the Earth did the connection between Bernard and Siegmeister become known to the public.

 The science fiction pulp magazine Amazing Stories promoted one such idea from 1945 to 1949 as "The Shaver Mystery".
-The magazine's editor, Ray Palmer, ran a series of stories by Richard Sharpe Shaver, claiming that a superior pre-historic race had built a honeycomb of caves in the Earth, and that their degenerate descendants, known as "Dero", live there still, using the fantastic machines abandoned by the ancient races to torment those of us living on the surface.
+The magazine's editor, Ray Palmer, ran a series of stories by Richard Sharpe Shaver, claiming that a superior prehistoric race had built a honeycomb of caves in the Earth, and that their degenerate descendants, known as "Dero", live there still, using the fantastic machines abandoned by the ancient races to torment those of us living on the surface.
 As one characteristic of this torment, Shaver described "voices" that purportedly came from no explainable source.
 Thousands of readers wrote to affirm that they, too, had heard the fiendish voices from inside the Earth.
-The writer David Hatcher Childress authored Lost Continents and the Hollow Earth (1998) in which he reprinted the stories of Palmer and defended the Hollow Earth idea based on alleged tunnel systems beneath South America and Central Asia.
+Lost Continents and the Hollow Earth (1998) by David Hatcher Childress reprinted Palmer's stories and defended the Hollow Earth idea based on alleged tunnel systems beneath South America and Central Asia.

-Hollow Earth proponents have claimed a number of different locations for the entrances which lead inside the Earth.
-Other than the North and South poles, entrances in locations which have been cited include: Paris in France, Staffordshire in England, Montreal in Canada, Hangchow in China, and the Amazon Rainforest.
+Hollow Earth proponents have claimed a number of different locations for the entrances that lead inside the Earth.
+Other than the North and South poles, entrances in locations which have been cited include: Paris in France, Staffordshire in England, Montreal in Canada, Hangzhou in China, and the Amazon rainforest.